4.18 Ongoing Case Planning

 • The SSW may not choose a goal of PPLA for a child less than sixteen (16) years of age.
 (Section 475 (5)(C)(i) of the Social Security Act)

 • The permanency goal of PPLA for any child placed in a PCC residential placement or other placement such as supports for community living (SCL) group homes must be approved by the DCBS commissioner or designee.
 The Division of Protection and Permanency (DPP) director is the designated approval authority for these requests.
-Please see the Permanency Goals in OOHC Case tip sheet for detailed instructions regarding the approval request process.
+Please see the Permanency Goals in the OOHC Case tip sheet for detailed instructions regarding the approval request process.

 • Careful consideration should be given when requesting the goal of PPLA for children placed in PCC residential and other non-foster home placements.
 It is important for children to maintain familial and non-familial connections with caregivers.
 The goal of PPLA would be appropriate for children placed in residential settings when the child has established familial and/or non-familial connections with individuals and those individuals, as well as the child, are actively working towards placement with the individuals once treatment goals are met.